 This voluntary code of conduct helps asset managers practice ethical principles that put client interests first.

-Adopting the Code requires your firm to adhere to all the principles and provisions of the Code.
-Your firm may already have a codes of ethics in place that address or goes beyond the principles and provisions in this Code.
+Adopting the Code requires that your firm adhere to all the principles and provisions of the Code.
+Your firm may already have a codes of ethics in place that addresses or goes beyond the principles and provisions in the Asset Manager Code.
 Provided your code is consistent with ours, you do not need to amend your existing code to comply with ours.

 How Do Investors Benefit from the Code?